2022–2026 video game industry layoffs: Growth

-Despite the layoffs, studio closures, and cancellations of video game projects, as well as high inflation, the video game market continues to remain robust.
-Many investors and industry analysts believe that the video game industry will fully recover in 2025 and 2026 with major releases like Grand Theft Auto VI, Monster Hunter Wilds, Ghost of Yōtei, Doom: The Dark Ages, Pokemon Legends Z-A, and others.
-Investors also expect Nintendo to release its new hardware, which will boost video game sales and revenue.
+Despite the layoffs, studio closures, and cancellations of video game projects, as well as high inflation, the video game market continued to remain robust.
+Many investors and industry analysts believed that the video game industry would fully recover in 2025 and 2026 with major releases like Grand Theft Auto VI, Monster Hunter Wilds, Ghost of Yōtei, Doom: The Dark Ages, and Pokémon Legends: Z-A, among others.
+Investors also expected Nintendo to release its new hardware product, the Switch 2, which would boost video game sales and revenue.
 Executive Director of Circana (The NPD Group), Mat Piscatella, stated that consumer demand remains strong, but consumers are under pressure due to economic challenges.
-Some parts of the industry are already growing and in a healthy position, like mobile, and Piscatella believes that other segments will follow suit in 2025.
+Some parts of the industry are already growing and in a healthy position, like mobile, and Piscatella believed that other segments would follow suit in 2025.

 According to a 2024 PwC report, the global gaming industry is expected to reach a value of $321 billion by 2026.
 Deloitte predicts that the share of theatrical box office revenues from video game intellectual property (IP) will double by 2025.
 Additionally, most major video streaming platforms are expected to include shows based on popular games.
 Another report by GlobalData suggests that the video games market could become a $300 billion industry by 2025.
 Factors contributing to this growth include mobile gaming and innovative offerings.
 Bain & Company predicts that global gaming revenue could surge by over 50% in the next five years.

 Mobile video games began growing in 2024, with U.S. mobile gamers spending over $28 billion that year.
 This marked a recovery for the industry after a two-year economic slowdown, surpassing the previous record set in 2021.
-Monopoly Go was the highest-grossing mobile game, and Call of Duty: Black Ops 6 led in console sales.
-Monopoly Go generated $2.7 billion alone.
+Monopoly Go! was the highest-grossing mobile game, and Call of Duty: Black Ops 6 led in console sales.
+Monopoly Go! generated $2.7 billion alone.
 U.S. consumer spending on video games totaled $58.7 billion in 2024.